Massage Guns

 • App required to unlock full speed customization

-The Theragun PRO Plus is Therabody’s top-of-the-line percussion device, and it shows.
+The Theragun PRO Plus is Therabody’s top-of-the-line percussion device, and the specs reflect that.
 The 16mm amplitude delivers noticeably deeper strokes than the competition, and the 60 lbs of stall force means you can lean into tight spots without the motor giving up.

-The adjustable arm is a standout feature — it lets you reach your back and shoulders without awkward wrist angles.
+The adjustable arm lets you reach your back and shoulders without awkward wrist angles.
 The built-in OLED screen shows speed, force, and battery level at a glance.
 Through the Therabody app, you get guided routines for pre-workout warm-up, post-workout recovery, and specific body areas.

 2. Hypervolt 2 Pro